 - Coaches must immediately remove any student-athlete suspected of a concussion from play, with stiff penalties to those not in compliance

 - Student-athletes cannot return to play until cleared, in writing, by an appropriate medical professional as defined in the Act

 How would you know if your school is complying with the Act?

-It is critical that parents understand the major provisions of the Act and that they are proactive in ensuring their school is in compliance.
+It is critical that parents understand the key points of the Act, and that they are proactive in ensuring their school is in compliance.
 All parents should receive information at the beginning of the season that must be signed and returned prior to the student-athlete’s participation.
 Schools are also encouraged to hold informational meetings prior to the start of each athletic season to discuss:

 - Proper evaluation and management